 Written by Mitch Rezman

 Your zygodactyl footnote

-Clark Stanley, the “Rattlesnake King,” who alleged that rattlesnake oil was just as good.
-Stanley mesmerized crowds at fairs by killing rattlesnakes and squeezing out their juices, claiming the oil could treat lumbago, pain, arthritis, rheumatism and all other ailments known to man.
+Clark Stanley, the “Rattlesnake King,” alleged that rattlesnake oil was just as good.
+Stanley mesmerized crowds at fairs by killing rattlesnakes and squeezing out their juices, claiming the oil could treat lumbago, pain, arthritis, rheumatism, and all other ailments known to man.
 You can almost hear him say, “STEP RIGHT UP FOLKS!”